noPerfection/service/BUILT_IN_DEFINE.md

 8. From the returned proxy chain, it will start the next proxy.
 9. If it's the last proxy, then proxy will inform the parent as it's ready.

+---

+## Proxy's own proxy chain
+It's not yet supported as I didn't find any use case.
+Perhaps, it would be changed, after adding on-the-fly.

+> **Todo**
+>
+> Maybe remove the built-in definition with the meta comments?
+> So we won't hard-code the proxies as they could be changed anyway.